-NCERT Solutions for Class 12 History Chapter 8 Peasants, Zamindars and the State
+NCERT Solutions for Class 12 History Chapter 8 - Peasants, Zamindars and the State Agrarian Society and the Mughal Empire

 Q. What are the problems in using the Ain as a source for reconstructing agrarian history?
 How do historians deal with this situation?